exakat/exakat/docs/Rules.rst

 * Drop the surrounding string, keep the variable (or property...)
 * Include in the string any concatenation that comes unconditionaly after or before
-* Convert the variable to a strign with the (type) operator
+* Convert the variable to a string with the (type) operator

 +-------------+-----------------------------------------------------------------------------------+
 | Short name  | Type/OneVariableStrings                                                           |